sjvermeu/sjvermeu.github.io/content/pending/ownership-and-responsibilities-for-infrastructure-services.md

-Once the internal roadmap has taken shape, then the responsible teams are involved in supporting the organization through updates and upgrades, by communicating the need for these up front (so that the internal customers can plan around it), and to track the progress so there are no lingering risks for the wide organization.
+Once the internal roadmap has taken shape, then the responsible teams are involved in supporting the organization through updates and upgrades, by communicating the need for these upfront (so that the internal customers can plan around it), and to track the progress so there are no lingering risks for the wide organization.